Adriene Mishler: Career

 Mishler first collaborated with Adidas in 2015 as part of their revamp of their women's business, featuring a new focus on female athletes and active personalities.
 She was part of the "I'm Here to Create" film series and was the face of her own yoga clothing line, as well as a member of the Adidas Women Global Creator Network.
 Adidas x WANDERLUST launched their FW17 line through an International Yoga Day livestream led by Mishler, attended by over 665,000 people.
 In 2018, she made a tour of Europe leading yoga mass classes.

-Every year since 2015, she has launched a 30-day yoga challenge, releasing one video every day starting on January 1.